JamesRenn-ie/memoryMangementSim/README.md

 FIFO - first in first out, replaces the thing that went into memory first with the new item.

 ## Drawbacks
-The systems 'program' is entirely random, so doesn't allow for the fact that usually things that are accesses recently are more popular.
-This will mean it doesn't accurately affect real world usage, but is more of a worst case test.
+~The systems 'program' is entirely random, so doesn't allow for the fact that usually things that are accesses recently are more popular.
+This will mean it doesn't accurately affect real world usage, but is more of a worst case test.~\
+Generated a better program which has a preference for certain characters to better simulate spatial locaity, however LRU and FIFO don't seem to actually make any difference, so there may be a bug in this implementation.